GSoC 2025 - Week 3

 Here are some learnings from this week:

-• An object’s hide_viewport property is not animatable.
-To support visibility changes that are animatable, a custom property (with get and set callbacks) that controls both the viewport and rendering visibility works better
+hide_viewportproperty is not animatable.
+To support visibility changes that are animatable, a custom property (withgetandsetcallbacks) that controls both the viewport and rendering visibility works better window_manager.invoke_confirmin an operator’sinvokeis used for confirmation dialogswindow_manager.invoke_props_dialogin an operator’sinvokeis used to show a dialog with the operator properties.
+An explicitdrawmethod can be used to customize the layout of what is shown- The

 Next week, I will address any remaining issues with style management APIs and get started on outlining the next steps for adding annotation support.